Leo Varadkar: GP contract leak

 On 31 October 2020, Village published an article alleging that Varadkar had leaked confidential documents, including a draft contract between the Health Service Executive and general practitioners that was agreed but still subject to acceptance by GPs at the time, and officially unavailable to members of the Oireachtas.
 The article included screenshots of WhatsApp messages, including one with a photo of the cover of the leaked document, and alleged the handwriting visible was Varadkar's.
 While Village claimed the leaks might be unlawful, Varadkar denied this was the case and described the article as "inaccurate and grossly defamatory".
-He said that the provision of the agreement by an informal communication channel was not best practice.
+He said that the provision of the agreement by an informal communication channel was not the best practice.

 In response to the claims by Village, the Green Party called for Varadkar to give a detailed account to the Dáil in response to the accusations.
 This request was seconded by Sinn Féin's health spokesperson, stating: "The facts for me here are clear – Leo, as the leader of Fine Gael and Taoiseach at the time, passed on a document to a friend about sensitive negotiations involving hundreds of millions of euro of taxpayers' money."
 Varadkar's Fine Gael colleague Paschal Donohoe also expressed a desire for Varadkar to answer questions in the Dáil.
 Varadkar apologised in the Dáil for "errors of judgement" in sharing a copy of the contract, and rejected any suggestion that he had anything to gain personally from giving the IMO document to the NAGP president as "false and deeply offensive".

 The leak was the subject of a criminal investigation.
 In April 2022, a file was submitted to the Director of Public Prosecutions (DPP) for review.
 On 6 July 2022, the DPP decided that Varadkar would not face prosecution.

-Taoiseach (2022–present)
+Second term as Taoiseach (2022–2024)

+2022

-On 17 December 2022, Varadkar was appointed as Taoiseach for a second time, replacing Micheál Martin.
+On 17 December 2022, Varadkar was appointed as Taoiseach for a second time, following Micheál Martin's resignation to President Michael D. Higgins.